 - If you haven't done so already, you should give a presentation at a conference or scientific society in your third year, which you should practice with your Research Group (for which you will receive feedback from your supervisor).

-- If you were away in the field in Year 2 and missed giving a Beer Talk, now is your chance to catch up!
+- If you were away in the field in Year 2 and missed giving a talk in the ZoGS series, now is your chance to catch up!

 All this is intended to build your confidence as well as your presentation skills and, we hope, to enhance your career prospects.